Location: Morristown, adjacent to the Morristown Bog Natural Area and Joe’s Pond conservation area

 The 10.6 acres to the east of the bog and wetland complex consists of a funnel-shaped agricultural field with statewide soils.
 The highly productive agricultural land aids in protecting the bog while also protecting its buffer from development.

-Public Access: The property, in its entirely, is available to the general public for all types of non-motorized dispersed recreational and education purposes including, but not limited to, bird watching, botanizing, cross-country skiing, fishing, hiking, hunting, snowshoeing, trapping, walking, and wildlife observation.
+Public Access: The property, in its entirely, is available to the general public for all types of non-motorized dispersed recreational and education purposes including, but not limited to, bird watching, botanizing, cross-country skiing, fishing, hiking, snowshoeing, walking, and wildlife observation.
+Hunting and trapping are only permitted in the agricultural portion of the property - not in the bog.

 Access to the property is available via the existing VAST snowmobile trail (in winter); via the right of way from Gray Farm Road; via the Joe’s Pond property, which has access and signage on Stancliff Road; and via the Morristown Bog Natural Area, which has access off of Route 100.

 Directions: The Valcour property is located on Gray Farm Road in Morristown, VT.
 From the intersection of Route 100 and Route 108 in Stowe Village, head north on Route 100 for 3.0 miles.
 Turn right onto Randolph Road and travel for 1.8 miles.
 Turn left onto Gray Farm Road.
 To see the Google street view of the access drive, click here.

 Alternative access via Joe’s Pond: Joe's Pond is located just over the Stowe line in Morristown.
 From the intersection of Route 100 and Route 108 in Stowe Village, head north on Route 100 for 5.2 miles.
 Turn right onto Stancliff Road.
 Travel 0.5 miles down Stancliff Road until you spot the Stowe Land Trust sign on your right.
 There is no established parking area - visitors should park along Stancliff Road taking care not to block any driveways.
 Walk through the edge of the field to the left of the Stowe Land Trust sign until you reach the treeline in order to avoid interfering with the agricultural operations.